ShivankYadav/MultipleFaceRecognition-AttendanceSystem/GullyBoys/Read.md

 Instructions:

-Install and unpack electron inside /UI
+->Install and unpack electron inside /UI
-Open Terminal and run electron using npm start
+->Open Terminal and run electron using npm start ->Default logins credentials are:
+  -staff@mozohack.com | mozostaff
-Default logins credentials are: staff@mozohack.com | mozostaff admin@mozohack.com | mozoadmin
+  -admin@mozohack.com | mozoadmin
-All codes are equipped with appropriate logs for debug.
+->All codes are equipped with appropriate logs for debug.